isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1858.md

 ---
-title: NetSuite-SuiteSuccess Standard and Inventory Management
+title: Second CRM Version 7.1 - Package A (3 Users)
 permalink: /productivity-solutions-grant/solutionrepo/solution1858
 ---

 ### Description

-For more than 20 years, Oracle NetSuite has helped organizations grow, scale and adapt to change.
-NetSuite provides a suite of cloud-based applications, which includes financials / Enterprise Resource Planning (ERP), inventory management, HR, professional services automation and omnichannel commerce, used by more than 22,000 customers in 203 countries and dependent territories.

-Learn more at https://www.netsuite.com.sg or via the NetSuite blog.
+Second CRM is an easy to use cloud based business automation solution designed to improve productivity for small to medium businesses.
+Second CRM focuses on sales, customer services and operations, providing end to end streamlining of business functions.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedOracleAnnexCRwef12August2021-_Part_910.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Soft_Solvers_20200136_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria